GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 >```bash
 >#confirm the working directory
 >$pwd
->$/nesi/project/nesi02659/sismonr_workshop/workingdir/me123/
+>/nesi/project/nesi02659/sismonr_workshop/workingdir/me123/
 >
 >#create a new directory for this episode, cd into it
 >$ mkdir 5_parallel && cd 5_parallel
 >
->#Create two morw working directories for this exercise and the next one and change to `openmp` directory
+>#Create two more working directories for this exercise and the next one and change to `openmp` directory
 >$ mkdir {openmp,mpi} && cd openmp
 >
 >#Copy the pre-compiled `omp_helloworld` to current working directory